adelekeadelaja/number-to-words/README.md

 }
 ```

-### 2. Calling the method below with parameter NumberInWords("535.156") will return an object:
+### 2. Calling the method with parameter 'NumberInWords("535.156")' will return an object:
 ```code
 {
   whole: "Five Hundred and Thirty Five",